 In order to be eligible to apply for Tuition Exchange scholarships, the student must be the dependent of an eligible employee at one of the 645 plus member schools.
 Eligibility for this exchange is determined by the employing institution (also called the "home" institution).
 The school may set requirements for employment status, years of service, or priority status, or set limits on the number of students eligible per family.

 Eligible applicants must also apply for admission to Wittenberg University by December 1.
 Students are required to submit the Free Application for Federal Student Aid (FAFSA) in order to be considered for Tuition Exchange.
 As the number of qualified applicants exceeds the number of awards made, the selection process is competitive.
-Not every applicant who qualifies can be admitted to the TEI program.
 Recipients will be selected and notified by mid-January.

 Council of Independent Colleges Tuition Exchange Program (CIC-TEP)

 CIC-TEP is a network of CIC member colleges and universities willing to accept, tuition-free, students from families of full-time employees of other participating institutions.
 Each participating institution in the network agrees to import a limited number of students on the same admission basis as they accept all other students, without regard to the number of students it exports.

 Eligible applicants must apply for admission to Wittenberg by December 1.
 Students are also required to submit the Free Application for Federal Student Aid (FAFSA) in order to be considered for CIC-TEP.
 As the number of qualified applicants exceeds the number of awards made, the selection process is competitive.
-Not every applicant who qualifies can be admitted to the CIC-TEP program.
 Recipients will be selected and notified by mid-January.